things to do in Melaka

 We know Penang and Ipoh are increasingly touted as the ultimate food destinations in Malaysia and that might be true, but the sheer character and number of the sublime street food stalls available at Jonker Street Night Market take some beating.

 The entertainment on offer during the Jonker Street night market is usually also very entertaining.
-For instance, we saw dozens of old ladies doing synchronised dancing and cartwheels in unison.
-So cute and super cool to see.
+For instance, on our very first visit, we saw dozens of old ladies doing synchronised dancing and cartwheels in unison.
+So cute and super cool to see (although the last time we went in late 2023, it was mainly the odd singer or musician).

-As of summer 2023, the Jonker Street Night Market opening hours are 6pm until late, Friday to Sunday.
+As of 2024, the Jonker Street Night Market opening hours are 6pm until late, Friday to Sunday.
 Note that the Sunday night market on Jonker Street is on a smaller scale than the market on Friday and Saturday.

 Read our Jonker Street night market blog post >